 National Basketball Association, also known as NBA, is privately owned and headquartered in the US.
-Founded in 1946, it employs approximately 20,900 people and reported $11.3B in revenue as of 2024.
+Founded in 1946, it employs approximately 20,900 individuals and reported $11.3B in revenue as of 2024.
 The company specializes in spectator sports, operating the NBA, WNBA, NBA GLeague, NBA 2K League, and Basketball Africa League.

 2024 Revenue